top of page

 Contemporary Music for Clarinet and String Trio

 The combination of clarinet and string trio—often referred to as a clarinet quartet—offers a rich blend of colors, balancing the clarinet’s agility and lyricism with the warmth and resonance of the strings.
+This page presents Lior Navok’s Little Suite for clarinet and strings, alongside a curated list of contemporary works written for this versatile chamber‑music formation.

 LITTLE SUITE